-Review of Ayrshire Roads Alliance Operational Arrangements. С Defining outcomes Revision of the Council's Land and Property Asset Management Plan.
+Review of Ayrshire Roads Alliance Operational Arrangements. с Defining outcomes Revision of the Council's Land and Property Asset Management Plan.
 D Determining the actions Review of the Health and Social Care Partnership Adult Mental Health Strategy.
 Refresh the Council's corporate evaluation tool 'How Good is our Council'.
 E Developing the Council's capacity No actions planned.
-F Managing risks and performance The new Enterprise Resource Planning system will promadoption of best practice and help drive further improver financial management.
+No actions planned.
+F Managing risks and performance The new Enterprise Resource Planning system will promote the adoption of best practice and help drive further improvement in financial management.
 G Deliver effective accountability No actions planned.